CollectionBuilder/cb-docs/README.md

 ## Content Features

 Basic styling components can be added to content pages using Kramdown ["Attribute List syntax"](https://kramdown.gettalong.org/syntax.html#attribute-list-definitions).
-See [Just the Docs docs](https://just-the-docs.github.io/just-the-docs/docs/ui-components) for built in theme UI components.
+The theme started with [Just the Docs docs](https://just-the-docs.github.io/just-the-docs/docs/ui-components), so contains JTD's built in UI components and helpers (however, it does not match the most recent version of JTD!).
-This project adds a bit of custom styles:
+This project adds some additional component styles:

 **Buttons**